netinvent/csv2vcard/README.md

 - Autodetects file encoding
 - Can use custom CSV mapping files
 - Can generate a single vCard file containing all contacts from a CSV file
+  - Can split single vCard file into smaller chunks for webmails that don't like them (eg Grommunio 2023.11 does not accept more than about 80kb per file)
 - Can be launched directly from shell via `csv2vcard` if python executable is in path environment
 - Supports Logo, Photo and PGP keys as links or inline base64
 - Supports multiple CSV files when directory given
+- Optionally remove accents from vCards
+- Basic data validation

 ## Usage